By: Kathryn Gombos on September 1st, 2025

 Salary Survey Analysis

 To begin this analysis, we review each job description and select benchmark jobs from the survey.
 When determining the best match, we look for approximately 70-80% of the duties, education, and years of experience in the survey job to match the organization’s job.
-There is rarely an exact match between a benchmark job and the organization’s job because most organizations customize certain aspects of its roles to suit their unique needs.
+There is rarely an exact match between a benchmark job and the organization’s job because most organizations customize certain aspects of their roles to suit their unique needs.

 In Conclusion